-This ToR was completed as set out in section 6(2)(c) and 6.1(3) of the Ontario EA Act and follows the "Code of Practice: Preparing and Reviewing Terms of Reference for Environmental Assessments in Ontario" (Ministry of the Environment, 2009a).
+This ToR was completed as set out in section 6(2)(c) and 6.1(3) of the Ontario EA Act and follows the "Code of Practice: Preparing and Reviewing Terms of Reference for Environmental Assessments in Ontario" (Ministry of Environment, Conservation and Parks, 2014.
+Revision 2.).
 Thus, this is a 'focussed' ToR.
 It sets out the work plan for preparing the EA and carrying out the required public consultation.

-The EA will be prepared in accordance with the requirements of this ToR and will generally follow the "Code of Practice: Preparing and Reviewing Environmental Assessments in Ontario" (Ministry of the Environment , 2009b).
+The EA will be prepared in accordance with the requirements of this ToR and will generally follow the "Code of Practice: Preparing and Reviewing Environmental Assessments in Ontario" (Ministry of Environment, Conservation and Parks, 2014.
+Revision 2.).
 Once the EA has been prepared, the City of Mississauga will submit the EA for review by the public and government agencies and decision by the Minister of the Environment, Conservation and Parks.
 The EA will contain the following:

-- a description of the purpose of the undertaking; - a description of and a statement of the rationale for, - o the undertaking, - o the alternative methods of carrying out the undertaking, and - o the alternatives to the undertaking; - regarding the undertaking, the alternative methods of carrying out the undertaking and the alternatives to the undertaking, a description of, - the environment that will be affected or that might reasonably be expected to be affected, directly or indirectly, - the effects that will be caused or that might reasonably be expected to be caused to the environment, and - the actions necessary or that may reasonably be expected to be necessary to prevent, change, mitigate or remedy the effects upon or the effects that might reasonably be expected upon the environment, - an evaluation of the advantages and disadvantages to the environment of the undertaking, the alternative methods of carrying out the undertaking and the alternatives to the undertaking; and

-• a description of any consultation about the undertaking by the proponent and the results of the consultation.
+- a description of the purpose of the undertaking; - a description of and a statement of the rationale for, - o the undertaking, - the alternative methods of carrying out the undertaking. - regarding the undertaking, the alternative methods of carrying out the undertaking, a description of, - the environment that will be affected or that might reasonably be expected to be affected, directly or indirectly, - the effects that will be caused or that might reasonably be expected to be caused to the environment, and - the actions necessary or that may reasonably be expected to be necessary to prevent, change, mitigate or remedy the effects upon or the effects that might reasonably be expected upon the environment, - an evaluation of the advantages and disadvantages to the environment of the undertaking and the alternative methods of carrying out the undertaking; and a description of any consultation about the undertaking by the proponent and the results of the consultation.

-This ToR describes how the City of Mississauga intends to undertake the EA; however, it provides flexibility to address new circumstances that may be identified as the EA study progresses.
+This ToR describes how the City of Mississauga intends to undertake the EA and evaluates the alternatives to the undertaking.
+However, the ToR provides flexibility to address new circumstances that may be identified as the EA study progresses.
 This flexibility is not designed to permit the City to completely change the scope of the 1PSEPM Project, but rather to allow for the adjustment of the 1PSEPM Project without having to start the process over again.